CommunistMountain/SquareCruiser/README.md

 # SquareCruiser
-Mod that adds the Square Cruiser to the game FTL: Faster than Light.
+Mod that adds the Square Cruiser to the game FTL: Faster Than Light.
+Latest version: 1.1

 Requires the [Hyperspace mod](https://github.com/FTL-Hyperspace/FTL-Hyperspace) for the multi-page ship list, as it does not replace any vanilla ship.
-Hyperspace also has a fix for the “WEAPONS” and “AUTOFIRE” graphics overlapping for ships with 2 or less max weapons, applicable for Square B.
+Hyperspace also has a fix for the "WEAPONS" and "AUTOFIRE" graphics overlapping for ships with 2 or less max weapons, applicable for Square B.

 The release SquareCruiser.zip contains folders "data", "img" and "mod-appendix".
 Change the file extension from .zip to .ftl to use as a mod with the [Slipstream Mod Manager](https://github.com/Vhati/Slipstream-Mod-Manager).